-3.24 Below illustrates a pie chart showing the array of planning applications received across the region from 2002 - 2015.
-From the chart it is evident that over the last ten plus years single wind turbine applications has been the leading option for renewable energy gains.
+3.24 Figure 3 illustrates a pie chart showing the array of planning applications received across the region from 2002 - 2015.
+From the chart it is evident that over the last ten plus years single wind turbine applications have been the leading option for renewable energy gains.

-Renewable Energy Applications Received Across the Region: 2002 - 2015
+Figure 3: Renewable Energy Applications Received Across the Region: 2002-2015